lunitek-ssm/mseed_suite/README.md

 # mseed_suite

-Modules for mseed files handling and exporting
+Modules and command line tool for mseed files handling and exporting